Q.

 decreed that Dignity was no longer to be permitted to use Church property, we sought an

 affordable alternative.
-As a result, we moved to the Highland Park area of Los Angeles in
+As a result, we moved to the Highland Park section of Los Angeles, in

 the Spring of 1990.